-OOG advises the District government on FOIA and BEGA's Board issues an annual best practices report that recommends changes to FOIA law.
-About the Office of Open Government OOG is responsible for training public bodies, including ANCs, on the requirements of FOIA.
+OOG advises the District government on FOIA, and BEGA's Board issues an annual best practices report that recommends changes to DC FOIA.

+About the Office of Open Government OOG is responsible for training public bodies, including ANCs, on the requirements of DC FOIA.

-OOG also assists members of the public in filing FOIA requests with the requisite public agency.
+OOG also assists members of the public in filing FOIA requests with the appropriate public agency/(ies)